braden-w/whispering/README.md

 1. Clone the repository: `git clone https://github.com/braden-w/whispering.git`
 2. Change into the project directory: `cd whispering`
-3. Install the necessary dependencies: `npm install`
+3. Install the necessary dependencies: `pnpm i`
-4. Run the development server: `npm run dev`
+4. Run the development server: `pnpm tauri dev`
-5. Open your browser and navigate to `http://localhost:3000`
+5. The desktop app should open for local development.
+To develop the web app, open your browser and navigate to `http://localhost:5173`.

 ## Contributing